-Maize is an ancient grain that is believed to have originated in Southern Americas by ancient Mexican civilisations like the Olmec and Maya tribes.
-From here maize spread throughout Southern America and travelled to the North Americas.
-It quickly migrated during the Age of Exploration which started in the late 15th century due to its adaptability to various environments and climates where it became a staple food in many countries.
-Precisely how maize arrived in Africa is still uncertain as accounts vary, but many historians believe that it was introduced by Portuguese travelers and missionaries.
+Maize is an ancient grain that is believed to have originated in Southern Americas, where it was cultivated by ancient Mexican civilisations like the Olmec and Maya tribes.
+From there maize spread throughout Southern America and travelled to the North Americas.
+It quickly migrated during the Age of Exploration (which started in the late 15th century) due to its adaptability to various environments and climates and became a staple food in many countries.
+Precisely how maize arrived in Africa is still uncertain as accounts vary, but many historians believe that it was introduced by Portuguese travellers and missionaries.

-According to a study conducted by the Department of Agriculture, Forestry & Fisheries on The Maize Market Value Chain Profile (2012), South Africa’s main maize producing provinces are the Free State (39%), Mpumalanga (21%) and North West (23%)
+According to a study conducted by the Department of Agriculture, Forestry & Fisheries on The Maize Market Value Chain Profile (2012), South Africa’s main maize producing provinces are the Free State (39%), North West (23%) and Mpumalanga (21%).1

-Despite South Africa’s 2017 bumper crop, the international imports mentioned earlier will likely affect most farmers negatively if they restrict themselves to the traditional value chain.
 Roff manufactures and implements high quality and affordable maize milling plants and hammer mills that can be used to supply to the consumer market and stock feed industries.
-Our milling plants are designed to meet the milling needs of producers that wish to diversify.
-We carry out both roles of supplier and a project manager and offer a full turnkey project management service for the design and construction of new mills.
-For medium-size operations, Roff provides maize mills from 1 000 kg/h to 10 000kg/h according to the client’s needs.
+Our milling plants are designed to meet the milling needs of producers who wish to diversify.
+We carry out both roles of supplier and a project manager, offering a full turnkey project management service for the design and construction of new mills.
+For medium-size operations, Roff provides maize mills starting at 1 ton per hour up to 15 ton per hour according to the client’s needs.